DXHeroes/knowledge-base-content/practices/commit_naming_rules.md

 ### Write Commit Message In the Imperative Mood

-Commit messages, especially the subject lines should be written in the imperative mood, i.e., as if you were to command your code to perform some instruction.
-Like telling what git should do while applying that commit.
+Commit messages, especially you should write the subject lines in the imperative mood, i.e., as if you were to command your code to perform some instruction.
+Like telling what Git should do while applying that commit.

 eg. instead of using *"fixed: bug #45",* use *"fix: bug #45" .*